 Can I Feed My Cat Tuna?

-Have you ever wondered is tuna good for cats or what do cats eat?
+Have you ever wondered whether tuna is good for cats or what fish to feed your cat?
 Well, fish for cats can definitely be a portion of their diet, however, feeding your cat tuna can result in health issues.
 Read on to find out why.